Do Fishing Kayaks Flip Over Easily? The 3 Common Causes!

 Caught in the Currents

-Even when you’re anchored far below a spillway dam and the water is calm, the current picks up drastically if they begin to let more water downstream.
+Even when you’re anchored far below a spillway dam, and the water is calm, the current picks up drastically if they begin to let more water downstream.

 Learn more about safety knives: Best Kayak Fishing Safety Knife?
 (My #1 Pick)